There are several types of adrenal gland disorders, each with its own symptoms and treatments.

 Most adrenal gland tumors—abnormal growths on the adrenal glands—are not cancerous.
 They often do not cause symptoms or require treatment.
 However, adrenal gland tumors can produce a variety of different hormones, leading hormone levels to get too high.

 Adrenal tumors can cause:

 Cushing's syndrome is a rare disease that results from having too much cortisol hormone in the body.
-In some cases, Cushing's syndrome develops from prolonged or excess use of steroid medications.
+In some cases, Cushing's syndrome develops from long-term or overuse of steroid medications(medicines that act like cortisol in the body).
 In other cases, the body itself produces too much cortisol.
-This can happen for several reasons, including the presence of tumors(abnormal growths) such as a:
+This overproduction can happen for several reasons, including the presence of tumors(abnormal growths) such as a:

 The pituitary gland is located at the base of the brain.
 It releases hormones that affect many of the body's functions.
 Among those hormones is the adrenocorticotropic (pronounced a-DREE-noh kawr-tuh-koh-TRO-pic) hormone (ACTH), which stimulates the adrenal glands to release the hormone cortisol.

 Sometimes, benign (noncancerous)

 pituitary tumors or—more rarely cancerous tumors1—may grow on the pituitary gland, which can cause a variety of problems.
 Some pituitary tumors release too much ACTH, which, in turn, can cause the adrenal glands to produce too much cortisol.
 Cushing's disease refers to pituitary tumors that cause Cushing's syndrome.

 fee-oh-kroh-moh-sigh-TOH-muhs) are part of a larger family of tumors, called paragangliomas (pronounced